abdelrahmanfekri/remoanticpages/README.md

 **Built with ❤️ using Next.js 15, Supabase, and OpenAI**

-*Create beautiful, personalized love pages in minutes, not hours!* ✨
+*Create beautiful, personalized heartful pages in minutes, not hours!* ✨